 While I was in high school, I volunteered as a Teacher's Assistant at Golden Harvest Montessori in Milpitas, CA. This was my first true experience aiding in the education of others, and it was an incredibly fulfilling experience.
 I exercised the school's techniques to help young students learn to read and write.
 Currently, I am employed by a local university, as a tutor and as a Supplemental Instruction Leader.
 As a tutor, I work one-on-one with students to help them construct their own learning strategies while providing them with feedback and support as they need it.
 I recognize that every individual has unique needs and ways of learning, so strategies must be developed accordingly.
 As a Supplemental Instruction Leader, I hold office hours for students of a particular class to come in and, as a group, we strengthen our knowledge of aspects of the class that were difficult that week.
 Thus, I am able to create an environment in which students rely on each other for help and support while I provide direction and additional information as needed.
 I believe my background has provided me with the skills that I would need to perform well as a tutor for Varsity Tutors.

-Chapman University - BA, Psychology
+Undergraduate Degree: Chapman University - Bachelor in Arts, Psychology

 ACT English: 31

 ACT Math: 30